Exploring the cultures and tribes of Southern Africa

 A woman serving fresh produce at a market in Africa

 Like everything in life, cultural tourism has a dark side because the influx of foreign travelers on local residents inevitably has negative impacts.
 These include skewing their values and beliefs with consumerism, selfies, social media posts, material gifts and arrogance.
 Over-tourism causes increased pollution and environmental issues as well as an invasion of tribal privacy.
 The local population also encounters modern ways of life that can disrupt their social contexts.
-Consider eco safaris and accommodation for your holiday to minimise these impacts.
+Consider eco safaris and accommodation for your holiday to minimize these impacts.

 Cultural Traditions are part of Africa